f5devcentral/f5-waap/csd/lab1.rst

 |

  And enable Client-Side Defense.
-No worries if somebody else from the thenant enabled it already.
+No worries if another user of the same tenant enabled it already.

  .. image:: ../_static/csd-enable.png

 |

 3. Add the JavaScript tag to **your** web server

+ .. note:: | For F5 SEs, who don't have a webserver available to add the CSD JavaScript tag:

+     The CSD JavaScript tag was already added, for demo purposes, to the demo-app https://shop.sales-demo.f5demos.com hosted on the F5 Distributed Cloud with the CSD JavaScript tag from the *f5-sales-demo* tenant.
+     Please check this F5 internal channel for the credentials to login to the `f5-sales-demo tenant <https://teams.microsoft.com/l/message/19:45ba7ac2ebb540ecb3b44929aebd7e99@thread.tacv2/1645109960193?tenantId=dd3dfd2f-6a3b-40d1-9be0-bf8327d81c50&groupId=2dc42443-8b46-4694-aa58-defbd3dc8a4b&parentMessageId=1645109960193&teamName=SME-Volterra&channelName=Sales%20Demo%20Tenant%20Ops&createdTime=1645109960193>`_ as a read only user.

+|

  Click on "Configuration" - "How to Inject JS" and follow step *1 - 3* on the right for adding the JavaScript tag to **your** webpage between the <head> and </head> tags.
 Step 4 - 5 is explained below.